 Hsiang-Lin Shih has been teaching Chinese language and literature at St. Olaf College since 2013 when she received a Ph.D. degree from the University of Washington, Seattle.
 Her first book, Poetry of Loss and the Early Medieval Chinese Court of the Warlord Cao Cao (155–220), published in 2024, shows how writers at the Cao court employed their poetic art to establish, develop, and sustain a community in each difficult moment of their intertwined lives.
-Her earlier research on Cao Cao’s court and the classical Book of Songs is published in the edited volume The Fu Genre of Imperial China (2019) and the Journal of the Pacific Association for the Continental Tradition (2021).
-While researching agricultural literature and court poetry in ancient and early medieval China, she has also brought students to Taiwan and worked on translation with them, exploring intersections of literature, environment, and diasporic communities.
+Her other research on Cao Cao’s court and the classical Book of Songs is published in the Philological Investigations (2026), the Journal of the Pacific Association for the Continental Tradition (2021), and The Fu Genre of Imperial China (2019).
+While researching agricultural literature and court poetry in ancient and early medieval China, she has also brought students to Taiwan and worked on various projects with them, exploring intersections of literature, environment, and diasporic communities.

 Projects in collaboration with St. Olaf students